dibyendumajumdar/ravi-vscode-debugger/README.md

 * Step through code (stepin, stepout, next all behave as stepin)
 * Continue works, but pause doesn't.
 * Set breakpoints at line/source level (but see issue below)
-* Only local variables are shown in the Variables window right now; number of variables displayed is limited to 120.
+* Only local variables and variable arguments are shown in the Variables window right now; number of variables displayed is limited to 120.
 * Tables are expanded to one level only - expansion limited to 120 elements
 * Lua stdout and stderr are redirected to the debugger
 * The debugger can step into dynamically generated Lua code (but see issue below)